Herbert H. Clark

-Herbert Herb Clark (born 1940) is a psycholinguist currently serving as Professor of Psychology at Stanford University.
+Herbert Herb Clark (born 1940) is an American cognitive psychologist currently serving as Professor of Psychology at Stanford University.
 His focuses include cognitive and social processes in language use; interactive processes in conversation, from low-level disfluencies through acts of speaking and understanding to the emergence of discourse; and word meaning and word use.
-Clark is known for his theory of "common ground": individuals engaged in conversation must share knowledge in order to be understood and have a meaningful conversation (Clark, 1985).
 Together with Deanna Wilkes-Gibbs (1986), he also developed the collaborative model, a theory for explaining how people in conversation coordinate with one another to determine definite references.
 Clark's books include Semantics and Comprehension, Psychology and Language: An Introduction to Psycholinguistics, Arenas of Language Use and Using Language.

 Education and academic career

 Clark, born in 1940, attended Stanford University until 1962 and received a B.A. with distinction.
 He attended Johns Hopkins University for post-graduate training, where he obtained his MA and his PhD, in 1964 and in 1966 respectively.
-The same year he finished his PhD, he completed his post-doctoral studies at the Linguistics Institute of UCLA.
-He has since worked at Carnegie-Mellon University and Stanford University.
+After a postdoc at at the Linguistics Institute of University of California, Los Angeles, he worked at Carnegie Mellon University and Stanford University.